How Covid-19 misinformation is still going viral - Local News 8

 Despite pledges from the big social media companies to remove dangerous coronavirus misinformation, from false causes to false cures, Silicon Valley and fact-checkers around the world are struggling to stem the flow of false claims about the pandemic.

-Just this week, a viral video clocked up millions of views and clicks across Facebook and YouTube before the companies took action.
+Just this week, a viral video, titled “Plandemic,” clocked up millions of views and clicks across Facebook and YouTube before the companies took action.

 “I’ve not seen a video of this type gain this kind of viral traction so quickly,” Alan Duke, the editor in chief of Lead Stories, a fact-checking group that works with Facebook told CNN Thursday.